The August 2026 BB Research Residency will explore the concept of “The Arctic as a Mirror of Global Change”

 — Terms

-A two-week residency on the Svalbard archipelago — partially funded, fully supported, and built around a clear exchange between researchers and the place that hosts them.
+A two-week residency on the Svalbard archipelago.
+The program is partially funded, fully supported through mentoring and tutoring, and built around a meaningful exchange between researchers and the place that hosts them.

 What we offer